LunarG/gfxreconstruct/layer/USAGE_android.md

 /sdcard/gfxrecon_capture.gfxr
 ```

-Enabling timestamps may be needed since many applications create Vulkan items in
+Enabling filename timestamps may be needed since many applications create Vulkan items in
 one thread to validate available functionality.
 Those same apps, then exit that thread, and start a new thread creating items.
 Some applications even create additional Vulkan items after the main functionality